Adobe-Marketing-Cloud/aep-sdks-documentation/resources/troubleshooting-guides/push_notification_troubleshooting.md

   This API generates the APNS token and returns token through the callback.
   2. In the callback, set the Push identifier by calling the `setPushIdentifier` method.
   For more information, see [setPushIdentifier](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-analytics-mobile-services#set-up-push-messaging).
+  3. Verify that push token has successfully synced with Identity service in Griffon.
+  For more information, see [Verify push token sync with the Experience Cloud Identity service](https://aep-sdks.gitbook.io/docs/resources/troubleshooting-guides/troubleshooting-push#verify-push-token-sync-with-the-experience-cloud-identity-service).
+  4. To verify that the user id is correctly set in Project Griffon, see [Confirm that the user ID is correctly set](https://aep-sdks.gitbook.io/docs/resources/troubleshooting-guides/troubleshooting-push#confirm-that-the-user-id-is-correctly-set).
+ 5. Verify that app’s push token is in the Campaign instance that was mapped with the correct Experience cloud id(mid) by clicking _Adobe Campaign -> Administrator -> Channels -> Mobile App (AEP SDK)_.
+ 6. Launch your app and, under the mobile application subscribers, review the list of all Subscribers of app.
+ 7. Verify the Experience Cloud ID and Registration Token for the user is displayed.

-## Troubleshooting Push Notification events tracking in Android and iOS:
+Troubleshooting push notification events tracking in Android and iOS

-Following three events related to push notifications are tracked:
+The following events are related to the tracked push notifications:
-  * impression (Notification is delivered)
+  * Impression (Notification is delivered.)
-  * click (User clicked the notification)
+  * Click (User clicked the notification.)
-  * open (App opened in response to user's click on notification) For implementation of tracking push notification events, see [Push Tracking](https://helpx.adobe.com/campaign/kb/push-tracking.html).
+  * Open (App opened in response to user's click on notification) For more information about implementing the tracking of push notification events,see [Push Tracking](https://helpx.adobe.com/campaign/kb/push-tracking.html).
-  Whether these events are successfully tracked or not can be verified by checking logs on Griffon.
-In case Griffon is not     available it can be verified using Charles as well.
+  You can verify whether these events are successfully tracked by checking the Project Griffon logs.
+If Project Griffon is not available, you can verify the logs by using Charles.

-  * **Troubleshooting push notifications tracking events using Griffon:**
+The following graphic is an example of how to troubleshoot your push notification events tracking in Project Griffon:
-      Open the Griffon session and look for **TYPE** **CollectData**.
+      Open the Griffon session and look for **TYPE** **CollectData*.
       Pleae see screenshots below:

    ![alt text](https://github.com/shivam-tomar-sde/aep-sdks-documentation/blob/push-troubleshooting-document/.gitbook/assets/push_tracking_impression.png "Shows Push notification impression tracking.")